Erotemic/shitspotter/README.rst

 .. image:: https://i.imgur.com/NnEC8XZ.jpg

-The name "ShitSpotter" is an homage to my earlier work: [HotSpotter](https://github.com/Erotemic/hotspotter), which later became [IBEIS](https://github.com/Erotemic/ibeis).
-This is work on individual animal identification, particularly Zebras.
-This work is continued by [WildMe](https://www.wildme.org/).
+The name "ShitSpotter" is an homage to my earlier work: `HotSpotter <https://github.com/Erotemic/hotspotter>`_, which later became `IBEIS <https://github.com/Erotemic/ibeis>`_ This is work on individual animal identification, particularly Zebras.
+This work is continued by `WildMe <https://www.wildme.org/>`_.

 Related Work
 ============